danielepagano/simple-go-load-balancer/rfd.md

 It is crucial that the `RateLimitManager` events are safe to dispatch across threads, as multiple connection in parallel will update rate limit statistics and check if the rate has been exceeded.

 - The `RateLimitManager` can provide client-level, app-level, global, or other combinations of rate-limiting, depending on how many instances the server creates, and how they are passed to `Application` when a connection is opened.
-- For this project, we'll create a simple implementation that tracks the number of connections open over a time period, ensuring they do not exceed a max concurrent open cap (important to avoid slow-rate attacks), and that no more than a certain amount are opened over a time period.
+- For this project, we'll create a simple implementation that tracks the number of connections open over a fixed time period, ensuring they do not exceed a max concurrent open cap (important to avoid slow-rate attacks), and that no more than a certain amount are opened over a time period.
   - Possible extensions include enforcing bandwidth usage, connection duration, and throttling VS simple connection rejection.
   We could also nest instances, which would allows us to stack multiple policies transparently from the proxy code itself.

+The rate-limiting process will use a sliding-window approach, as follows:

+1. The library client is responsible with authenticating users and creating the `RateLimitManager` instance at the scope they required; for example one instance per client would rate-limit at a client level, one per client and application would rate-limit for that client, but the access is tracked separately for each application, etc.
+2. Before connecting to an upstream, the proxy library will call `RateLimitManager.AddConnection`.
+The manager will maintain two data structures:
+   1. A count of all currently open connections
+   2. A list if timestamps (epoch seconds) that represents times at which a connection was created.
+   Since this will be atomically added to using current time, the numbers will always be sorted.
+3. First, the manager will see if the current open count matches or exceeds a set limit and return false; in this case, the proxy will reject the connection and close it.
+4. If the previous step passes, the manager will check for connection rate as follows:
+   1. Trim the list of timestamps by traversing it from the beginning until and removing everything outside the sliding window
+      (e.g. everything that was more than 60 seconds less than current timestamp), stopping when the window is reached.
+   2. Check the if the number of items left in the list meets or exceeds the rate for the window, if so return false;
+   otherwise, add current time to list, increase count of opened connections, and return true.
+5. If the method returns true, the connection is established.
+When the connection is terminated, the proxy library will call `RateLimitManager.ReleaseConnection`, which will simply decrease the currently open connection count.
+Note that in this setup a client connection that fails to connect to a server is still counted in the opening rate and in the max open count while it's been established; this protects our system from abuse in case upstream servers are slow or unable to respond to an aggressive number of requests.

 Once the `Application` instance is created, it will be ready to accept client connections.
 To do so, the client will call `submitConnection` of the Application with: